 "When Teaadora performs, I literally almost can't breath..."
 Steve Halle, Editor in Chief, Spoon River Poetry Review

-They returned to central Illinois to pursue an Associate's Degree at Heartland Community College.
+As previously mentioned, they returned to central Illinois to pursue an Associate's Degree at Heartland Community College between 2011-2015.
+During this time, as part of Mark Jeffries’ performance class at the School of the Art Institute of Chicago, they created a new Facebook profile under the name Matthew Donovan—an intentional act of publicly detransitioning.
 Like many others, they founded the second-longest student-run #occupywallstreet movement at Illinois State University in 2011, wrote for the student newspaper, taught yoga classes, and ran an interpersonal-political conversation circle on "difficult topics."
 They completed a Master Gardening certificate from the University of Illinois, and the following summer, they worked as a farm apprentice on the experimental organic farm known as Henry's Farm.
-The next year, they were recognized as a Heartland Rising Scholar 2012-2014, the 2015 Paul Simon Essay Contest winner, and the Annual Student Speaker at their 2015 graduation.
+The next year, they were featured at by Illinois Artists Council and ISU English Department's @Salon series featuring renowned local and regional artists and recognized as a Heartland Rising Scholar 2012-2014, the 2015 Paul Simon Essay Contest winner, and the Annual Student Speaker at their 2015 graduation.
 Matthew’s contributions shape both discourse and community action.
 Matthew Donovan’s work continues to push the boundaries of public discourse, creating spaces where ideas are shared and lived.

 "I've been in radio/TV for nearly 46 years.
 I've had many, many good moments, but NONE tops the hour this afternoon spent with Matthew Donovan, our Someone You Should Know.
 From college dropout to living on the streets of New York, Baltimore, Austin and Portland to becoming a top scholar at Heartland Community College, he is now preparing for college at MIT, Yale or [Columbia].
 His story is incredibly uplifting."
 Dan Swaney (original link to quote dead), WJBC Radio